apache/camel-website/content/_index.md

 {{< div "project" >}}
 # Camel Quarkus

 **Apache Camel Quarkus** is a set of extensions for [Quarkus](https://quarkus.io) is a Java platform offering fast boot times and low memory footprint.
-It targets both stock JVMs (OpenJDK in the first place) and [GraalVM](https://www.graalvm.org/).
+It targets both stock JVMs and [GraalVM](https://www.graalvm.org/).

 <a class="significant" href="./camel-quarkus/latest/">Read the docs</a>
 {{< /div >}}